-LIBRARY - MELBA PATTON LIBRARY
+MELBA PATTON LIBRARY

-The services of the Melba Patton Library support instructional programs and student educational needs by offering a collection of print and non-print media.
-An extensive collection of full-text online resources includes access to journals/magazines, electronic books, and other publications.
+The Melba Patton Library located in the Learning Commons supports instructional programs and student educational needs by offering information literacy assistance and a wide variety of student resources.
+Over 17,000 print books, DVDs, music scores, journals, archival materials, and other physical items are available for patrons, as well as over 100,000 eBooks, electronic journals, videos, and more.
 Library resources can be located by visiting the library website at http://sic.edu/library.

-As a member of the Consortium of Academic Libraries in Illinois (CARLI), library users have access to the collections of 90 academic libraries in Illinois through I-Share.
-I-Share provides the College with an online catalog of its library holdings as well as a merged, unified catalog of more than over 12.9 million unique items and 38 million total items.
-For items not located in Southeastern's library, users with a library barcode may request items from other I-Share member libraries.
-Delivery is normally within 2-3 days, and the requestor will be notified by telephone.
+As a member of the Consortium of Academic Libraries in Illinois (CARLI), library users have access to the collections of over 90 academic libraries in Illinois through I-Share.
+I-Share provides the College with an online catalog of its library holdings as well as a merged, unified catalog of more than 38 million total items.
+For items not located in Southeastern's library, users with a library account may request items from other I-Share member libraries.
+Delivery is normally within 2-3 days, and the requestor will be notified by phone or email.

-Library barcodes are placed on the back of the Student Identification Card.
-Current students without an ID card may obtain one at the library circulation desk.
+Library barcodes for patron accounts are placed on the back of the Student ID Card.
+Current students without an ID card may obtain one at the Learning Commons circulation desk.
 Students must present a printed class schedule along with a picture ID to receive an ID/library card.
 Community members who reside within the college district may purchase a library card for a \$5 annual fee.